- This guide will show you how to create and boot a virtual machine in VMware.

 You’ll find above my usual settings for a pretty powerful VM.
 You will need to adjust them based on your hardware capabilities.

-8. The VM will show up on VMware’s main screen.
+8. The VM will show up on VMware Player’s main screen.
 You have two buttons to Play the VM, which basically means starting up the new computer, just like you would press the start button on your computer case.

 Note: If you didn’t select a disc/ISO image to install the guest OS at step 2 now’s the time to do it.
 Click on Edit virtual machine settings and navigate to CD/DVD (SATA) and select a physical drive or ISO image file.